-The Pacific District is one of eleven Districts established by USA Hockey and is composed of five (5) Affiliates which represent the states of California, Arizona, Oregon, Washington, Alaska, and one non-affiliated State: Hawaii.
+The Pacific District is one of 11 Districts established by USA Hockey and is composed of five Affiliates representing the states of California, Arizona, Oregon, Washington, and Alaska and the one non-affiliated state of Hawaii.
 The Pacific District follows the objectives of USA Hockey as they pertain to the support and management of competition for its common benefit.
-The Pacific District supports OSHA and LAHA in the implementation of the zero tolerance, sexual use, physical abuse screening, hazing, and consumption/use/abuse of mood altering substances and codes of conduct as set forth in the USA Hockey guidebook.
-You can also check www.pacificdistricthockey.com for information on the Pacific District.
+The Pacific District supports OSHA and LAHA in the implementation of zero tolerance for sexual abuse, physical abuse, hazing, and consumption/use/abuse of mood altering substances as set forth in the USA Hockey guidebook.
+More information about the Pacific District is available on their website at www.pacificdistricthockey.com.